 Objectives of the service

-PASTA’s main objective is to use the viricidal and bactericidal capability of nonthermal plasmas to decontaminate and sanitise air without using filters or UVC.
-The goal of the PASTA project is evidence the potentials of the concept of a plasma-based air decontamination solution and quantify its decontamination capability against airborne pathogens.
+PASTA’s main objective is to use the viricidal and bactericidal capability of nonthermal plasmas to decontaminate and sanitise air without using filters or UV-C. The goal of the PASTA demonstration project is to evidence the potentials of the concept of a plasma-based air decontamination solution and quantify its decontamination capability against airborne pathogens.

 Users and their needs

 More than 900,000 patients a year in England are infected while receiving medical treatment in hospitals.
 Recent studies demonstrate that airborne transmission is responsible for more than one third of hospital-acquired infections.
-It means approx. 300,000 patients a year acquire airborne infection in NHS hospitals.
+It means that approx. 300,000 patients a year acquire airborne infection in NHS hospitals.
 The COVID-19 risk study [Nguyen et al] highlights that people who work in hospital settings had higher COVID-19 infection rate (20.2%) compared with that of the general population (14.4%).
-The direct user/beneficiary of the proposing system, is the University Hospital Southampton NHS Foundation Trust as an early adopter, in which the proposed system can be installed in areas less able to guarantee airflow rates and in waiting rooms.
+The direct user/beneficiary of the proposed solution, is the University Hospital Southampton NHS Foundation Trust as an early adopter, in which the PASTA system can be installed in areas less able to guarantee airflow rates and in waiting rooms.
 Building HVAC engineer and air filter suppliers, including Hamilton HVAC and Air Filtration Solutions, are targeted customers in the supply chain.
-The benefit of the proposing system can also be extended to broader environments requiring safe clean air:
+The benefit of PASTA can also be extended to broader environments requiring safe clean air:

 Service/ system concept

-The concept of the proposed system uses the viricidal and bactericidal capability of non-thermal plasmas to decontaminate and sanitise air without using filters or UVC.
-It is designed as a portable platform so that the system can be easily deployed within the hospitals including poorly ventilated areas, clinical areas and waiting areas.
+The concept of the PASTA solution relies on the viricidal and bactericidal capability of non-thermal plasmas to decontaminate and sanitise air without using filters or UV-C. It is implemented into a portable platform so that the system can be easily deployed within the hospitals including poorly ventilated areas, clinical areas and waiting areas.

-Preliminary biological test results show that it is possible to achieve higher than 4-log reduction (99.99%) in pathogens without using filters and fans, and that chemical compounds decompose.
+Preliminary biological test results show that more than a than 4-log reduction (99.99%) in pathogens can be achieved without using filters and fans, and that chemical compounds decompose.
 Therefore, the system can be applied to inactivating viral particles and reducing VOCs; eliminating the risk of the infection caused by viral/bacterial residues on filters; reducing the noise and discomfort caused by noisy fans.

 Space Added Value